Center for Childhood Cancer Research

-The Center for Childhood Cancer and Blood Disease's mission is to expand the understanding of the pathogenesis of childhood cancer and to improve strategies for diagnosis and treatment.
+The mission of the Center for Childhood Cancer Research is to expand the understanding of the pathogenesis of childhood cancer and to improve strategies for diagnosis and treatment.

 Affiliations and Collaborations

 The Abigail Wexner Research Institute at Nationwide Children’s Hospital is home to our cutting-edge Zebrafish Facility.
 These tiny fish are used in multiple disciplines in thousands of laboratories around the world.
 Because Zebrafish are similar to humans, our researchers are able to use the system to study processes that are difficult or impossible to follow in other animals.
 The level of expertise and the state-of-the-art facility set us apart in this field.
 This research will bring hope to families and will help better treat children with life-threatening conditions and diseases.
 Come inside our facility and learn more about this genetic, life-saving research.

 The Research Institute’s Trainee Association (RITA) was created in 2013 to help better train and prepare trainees for their “next steps.”

 Step inside the Center for Childhood Cancer Research, and you’ll find clinicians and researchers collaborating under the same roof to understand pediatric cancer, how it develops and how to treat it — all while mentoring and educating the next generation of scientists.
 This is a team that understands collaboration is key to ambitious basic science and impactful translational research.
 Thanks to that approach, its researchers are responsible for some of the most groundbreaking discoveries in pediatric cancer today.